JCSDA/jedi-docs/docs/learning/tutorials/level2/envar-mpas.rst

     cp $CODE/mpas-jedi/test/testinput/parameters_bumploc.yaml ./
     ln -sf $BUILD/bin/mpasjedi_parameters.x ./

+``parameters_bumploc.yaml`` specifies that the localization length will be estimated based on 5 ensemble members, then writes out the localization files in NetCDF format.
+The important configurations are set under ``bump`` yaml key, and please see ``Operators generation`` section of the SABER :doc:`Getting started <../../../inside/jedi-components/saber/getting_started>` documentation for further information.
+Note that the current yaml file requests estimates only for the horizontal localization length scale and specifies no vertical localization because the 480 km test data has only six vertical levels.

 Like 3DEnVar and 4DEnVar, comment out the top lines of ``parameters_bumploc.yaml`` to prevent the comparisons normally performed by ctests.